alstampe/Capstone---NLP-project/capstone report template.md

 Although the filenames indicate .rtf (Rich Text Format), they are in straightforward text format.
 I started with a few rft format files, bud decided to download the .txt format which i realized is available for all my books.
 The file naming was kept for the sake of convenience as the code reading the files was setup for the .rtf extension.

-Comments on the book data
+#### Comments on the book data

 - After a few assessments of the data on a word level I noticed some parts of the vocabulary that I did not expect from older works, such as 'email'.
 I had screened through the first part of most of the books to verify the content and format, which all seemed correct.
 At closer inspection I realized that all ebooks had a standard, quite long, section at the end, containing legal description of the ebook handling.
 In addition to the introduction of unwanted irrelevant vocabulary to the corpus this part is the same in all books and would therefore reduce the uniqueness of the items.
 The legal section was for this reason removed from each of the books.

-- The complete volume of words form the books, the 'corpus' was analyzed thouroughly.
+- The complete volume of words from the books, the 'corpus' was analyzed thouroughly.
   There are many levels (and combination of levels) to look at the corpus;

 - Corpus level